HettieS/shopping-cart/README.md

 As a shop keeper, I want to be able to scan more than one item so that I can record the sale of multiple items successfully.

+As a shop keeper, I want to see a total amount so that I can charge the customer correctly.